-Term Abbreviation Definition Anomaly Any non-repeatable testing event that is not the expected · result or interrupts the test operations.
-Americans with Disabilities ADA ADA is a wide-ranging civil rights law that prohibits, under Act 1990 7.27. certain circumstances, discrimination based on disability.
-Systems engineering process for establishing and Configuration Management CM maintaining consistency of a product's performance, functional and physical attributes with its requirements, design and operational information throughout its life.
+Term Abbreviation Definition Anomaly Any non-repeatable testing event that is not the expected result or interrupts the test operations.
+Americans with Disabilities Act 1990 ADA ADA is a wide-ranging civil rights law that prohibits, under certain circumstances, discrimination based on disability.
+Configuration Management СМ Systems engineering process for establishing and maintaining consistency of a product's performance, functional and physical attributes with its requirements, design and operational information throughout its life.
 Commercial Off-the-Shelf COTS Commercial, readily available hardware or software.
-2013 Any repeatable test result that was not the expected result Deficiency or violates a requirement of the VVSG.
-Commission created per the Help America Vote Act of United States Election EAC 2002, assigned the responsibility for setting voting system Assistance Commission LAC standards and providing for the voluntary testing and certification of voting systems.
-ES&S Event Log Service is a Windows Service that runs in ES&S Event Log Service ELS the background of any active ES&S Election Management software application to monitor the proper functioning of the Windows Event Viewer.
-Within the voting system, the EMS is comprised of five Election Management System EMS components: ElectionWare, ERM, ES&S Event Log Service, VAT Previewer and ExpressVote Previewer.
-Election Reporting EDN4 Manager ERM EMS reporting component.
-Election Systems and ES&S Identified manufacturer doting the equipment under test Software as part of this test plan.
-Engineering Change Order ECO Equipment Under Test EUT Refers to the individual system component or multiple · · TVC piece of the same component.
-ES&S Voting System Functional Configuration EVS Proprietary software owned by ES&S. Audit FCA Verification of system functions and combination of functions cited in the manufacturer's documentation.
+Deficiency Any repeatable test result that was not the expected result or violates a requirement of the VVSG.
+United States Election Assistance Commission EAC Commission created per the Help America Vote Act of 2002, assigned the responsibility for setting voting system standards and providing for the voluntary testing and certification of voting systems.
+ES&S Event Log Service ELS ES&S Event Log Service is a Windows Service that runs in the background of any active ES&S Election Management software application to monitor the proper functioning of the Windows Event Viewer.
+Election Management System EMS Within the voting system, the EMS is comprised of five components: ElectionWare, ERM, ES&S Event Log Service, VAT Previewer and ExpressVote Previewer.
+Election Reporting Manager ERM EMS reporting component.
+Election Systems and Software ES&S Identified manufacturer doting the equipment under test as part of this test plan.
+Engineering Change Order ECO Equipment Under Test EUT Refers to the individual system component or multiple piece of the same component.
+ES&S Voting System EVS Proprietary software owned by ES&S. Functional Configuration Audit FCA Verification of system functions and combination of functions cited in the manufacturer's documentation.
 Help America Vote Act HAVA Act created by United States Congress in 2002.
-Institute of Electrical and Ties a dated by Critical States Confices in 2002.
-Electronics Engineers IEEE Visible light scanning technology to detect completed Intelligent Mark Recognition IMR ballot targets.
-Necognition
+Institute of Electrical and Electronics Engineers IEEE Intelligent Mark Recognition IMR Visible light scanning technology to detect completed ballot targets.